- PM&R Clinic-Bus. Loop

 The Osteopathic Manipulative Treatment clinic offers a non-invasive alternative for musculoskeletal dysfunction.
-Treatment is provided for patients with sports injuries, sprains/strains, myofascial pain, tendonosos/tendonitis, headaches, back pain, rib pain, mild scoliosis, foot pain, pregnancy related back pain, and other musculoskeletal injuries.
+Treatment is provided for patients with sports injuries, sprains/strains, myofascial pain, tendonosis/tendonitis, headaches, back pain, rib pain, mild scoliosis, foot pain, pregnancy related back and pelvic pain, and other musculoskeletal injuries.
 Treatment techniques are specifically tailored to the comfort level for each individual patient.

 Physiatrists experienced in evaluating neuromuscular disorders perform electromyography (EMG) and nerve conduction studies (NCS or NCV).
 These studies are helpful in evaluating nerve entrapments such as carpal tunnel syndrome, radiculopathy, plexopathy, peripheral neuropathy, neuromuscular junction disorders, myopathy, or motor neuron disease.

 Peter Hwang, MD, Chamelle March, NP, and Joseph Burris, MD